kevinbai0/front-end-exploration/design-system/README.md

 }
 ```

-## Concept of representation

 Conceptually, it's a functional language that compiles computes the layout of any user interface.

 It's a tree representation of each component + a tree representation of each component's layout.
-Except, it takes advantage of pattern matching for a super expressive syntax.
+Except, it takes advantage of powerful pattern matching for an expressive syntax.

-It's like html or css where it only contains information about the structure, but it does so in a very powerful way.
+It's like html or css where it only contains information about the structure, but it represents the data in a very powerful way.